-Standard, not to exceed 5 years after the initial identification year, and

-N = number of years a student is in the English

-Learners pProgram after the initial year.
+Language Proficiency Standard, not to exceed 5 years after the initial identification year, and N = number of years a student is in the English learners' program after the initial year.

-Long-term English learners, those students who have been enrolled in a U.S. school for at least six years, must meet the English Language Proficiency Standard defined in TEST-011 to be counted as meeting progress North Carolina has set the number of years expected to achieve the program exit criteria (Y) in the following manner:
+Long-term English learners, those students who have been enrolled in an U.S. school for at least six years, must meet the English Language Proficiency Standard to be counted as meeting progress.